Path 27: Route

-Following the regular power flow, Path 27 begins at the Intermountain Power Plant in Utah and heads briefly west before curving southward, passing over the U.S. 50/U.S. 6 duplex west of Hinkley.
-The DC line ventures though legions of dry basins and high mountains in the state due southwest; all the while crossing Utah Routes 21, 56, and 18; before reaching Nevada about 5.5 mi north of Arizona's northwestern corner, simultaneously entering the Mojave Desert.
+Following the regular power flow, Path 27 begins at the Intermountain Power Plant in Utah and heads briefly west before curving southward, passing over the US 50/US 6 duplex west of Hinkley.
+The DC line ventures through legions of dry basins and high mountains in the state due southwest; all the while crossing Utah Routes 21, 56, and 18; before reaching Nevada about 5.5 mi north of Arizona's northwestern corner, simultaneously entering the Mojave Desert.

 Inside Nevada, Path 27 traverses the Mormon Mesa, bypassing Glendale and crossing the Muddy River.
 It bisects the Moapa River Indigenous Reservation lands before crossing Interstate 15 near Crystal.
-Across Las Vegas Valley, the line meets with NV 564 while riding through the Frenchman Mountain, straddles the River Mountains bypassing Henderson, and crosses Interstate 11 at Railroad Pass before heading into Eldorado Valley.
-Upon traversing the McCullough Range, it descends into Ivanpah Valley, missing Primm in its north and crossing Interstate 15 again; shortly thereafter, it enters California.
+Across Las Vegas Valley, the line meets with NV 564 while riding through the Frenchman Mountain, straddles the River Mountains outside Henderson, and crosses Interstate 11 at Railroad Pass before heading into Eldorado Valley.
+Upon traversing the McCullough Range, it descends into Ivanpah Valley, missing Primm in its north and crossing Interstate 15 again.
+Shortly thereafter, it enters California.

 Path 27 cuts across isolated, oft-rugged tracts of the High Desert while also encountering CA 127 north of Baker.
-Now in the Inland Empire, the line proceeds through Victor Valley where it crosses Interstate 15 once more near Yermo, as well as old U.S. 66 and Interstate 40 between Daggett and Newberry Springs.
+Now in the Inland Empire, the line proceeds through Victor Valley where it crosses Interstate 15 once more near Yermo, as well as old US 66 and Interstate 40 between Daggett and Newberry Springs.
 It then encounters CA 247 south of Barstow.
-Around Bell Mountain, Path 27 meets with Interstate 15 one last time, and then old U.S. 66 a second instance and U.S. 395 near Oro Grande before reaching Adelanto, where the line arrives at its final destination of the Adelanto Converter Station.
+Around Bell Mountain, Path 27 meets with Interstate 15 one last time, and then old US 66 a second instance and US 395 near Oro Grande before reaching Adelanto, where the line arrives at its final destination of the Adelanto Converter Station.

 Numerous AC transmission lines parallel Path 27 throughout its course.
 A 345-kV circuit runs beside the DC line interlinking the IPP and a wind farm near Milford.
 A second 345-kV circuit leading to the Harry Allen Generating Station joins Path 27 near Cedar City.
 North of Mesquite, both are joined by a 500-kV line connecting the decommissioned Navajo Generating Station; the three travel somewhat within eyeshot of Interstate 15 until a solar park near Crystal.
 An assortment of 500-kV transmission corridors then follow Path 27 through Las Vegas Valley toward another collection of solar farms outside Boulder City.
 From Ivanpah Valley onward, two more 500-kV circuits and a third of 287 kV accompany Path 27 across the desert—these three constitute WECC Path 46.
 By Victorville, Path 27 splits from the three AC routes but is once again shadowed by others of various voltages before culminating in Adelanto.
-Stringing multiple circuits on the same right-of-way is not unusual, as it consumes less land per mile.
+Stringing multiple circuits on the same right-of-way is often favored, as it consumes less land per mile.